NFU Mutual

 NFU Mutual is a UK insurance company.
-It is a mutual business, therefore policyholder members own the business, and the executives and directors are accountable to them directly and not to shareholders.
+It is a mutual business, meaning that the policyholder members own the business, and the executives and directors are accountable to them directly and not to shareholders.
 The full name of the organisation is National Farmers' Union Mutual Insurance Society Limited.

-The business is authorised the Prudential Regulation Authority, and regulated by the Financial Conduct Authority and with complaints oversight available by statute via the Financial Ombudsman Service.
+The business is authorised by the Prudential Regulation Authority, and regulated by the Financial Conduct Authority and with complaints oversight available by statute via the Financial Ombudsman Service.

 History

 NFU Mutual was founded in 1910 in Stratford-upon-Avon, Warwickshire, by seven farmers as the Midlands Farmers' Mutual Insurance Society Ltd. Established in the wake of the National Farmers Union's formation in 1908, the business initially served exclusively farmers' union members.

 Earliest operations were modest, with initial accounts showing premiums of £311 and a profit of £16.
 John William Lowe from Ettington served as the first chair until his death in August 1918.
 James Robertson Black became the first managing director in 1912, operating from his farmhouse in Clifford Chambers, which served as the Society's inaugural office.
 Among the founding members, John Metters made the first insurance claim, Madeley Burman led negotiations for official recognition with the NFU, and Arthur Pearce served as a director for 42 years.

 The First World War proved to be a period of significant growth for the nascent society.
 Government incentives to increase food production brought about a rapid expansion of cultivated land and new prosperity for farmers.
 This consequently led to a rise in NFU Mutual's premium income, from £1,300 in 1914 to £3,200 by the end of 1918.
 In 1919, the society became the official insurer of the National Farmers' Union (NFU), formally adopting the name NFU Mutual.
 Its governance was structured with 16 directors, eight from each organisation, and membership remained limited to NFU members, who benefited from a 20% savings on insurance premiums.
 Ralph Chisholm, who would later become the first CEO, joined during this pivotal period.